 Thirdly, people think that we have to shop in expensive shops or just vintage stores to find our unique clothes.
 Truthfully, we rarely shop at vintage stores.
 We have bought a few vintage hats, dresses, and shoes, and we also own a few vintage remix and replica items.
 However, the majority of our wardrobe is comprised of modern clothes which we buy from average stores.
 We buy most of our clothes at Macy’s.
 People are shocked to hear that.
 However, modern fashion has a little bit of everything.
 We can find an old-fashioned dress and pair it with the right shoes, add the proper accessories, and complete the outfit with a hat to have an outfit which looks like it came from a 1930s MGM production!

 Now, we want to help you find your own vintage style!
-Every Friday, I am going to publish an article in this series.
-In each article, I will choose an outfit from a Breen Era film.
-Then, I will describe how you can get a similar look with modern products.
+Every Friday, I publish an article in this series.
+In each article, I choose an outfit from a Breen Era film.
+Then, I describe how you can get a similar look with modern products.
 I might focus on just one aspect of the outfit, or I may discuss the entire ensemble.
-I will sometimes provide photographs of us to show how these vintage outfit ideas look in a current situation.
-In every article, I will provide links to Amazon so that you can buy recommended products.
-I am registering for the Macy’s Affiliate Program, so I hope to provide links to Macys.com in the first posting in the series next week.
-Thus, I will be able to give suggestions for whole outfits.
+In other articles, I focus on one aspect of vintage fashion, using examples from multiple films and ads.
+I sometimes provide photographs of us to show how these vintage outfit ideas look in a current situation.
+In every article, I provide links to Amazon so that you can buy recommended products.

 You can also give the gift of Prime membership to a fashion and film-loving friend!
 If you follow the above link and purchase an Amazon Prime Gift Membership, you will be donating to PEPS!

-On next Friday, February 8, I will publish the first entry in the series, which will be a consistent weekly one.
+On April 19, I published the first entry in the series, which is a consistent weekly one.
 I encourage my readers to buy some of the products I recommend and recreate the suggested outfits for themselves.
 It takes some confidence, but I wouldn’t be surprised if it makes you feel better about yourself.
 You’ll be amazed by the attention you will get.
 Dressing nicely is a great way to make friends!
 Well-dressed women make men behave like gentlemen, and they eagerly open doors for ladies.
 We’ve even noticed that employees in stores and restaurants are more eager to wait on us and give us good service.
 Just be prepared to explain why you are dressed nicely!

 I have a challenge for my readers.
 Make every Friday a Film Fashion Friday!
 Dedicate at least part of this day every week to dressing in a vintage style.
 Challenge yourself to look your very best on one day each week and notice how it changes people’s behavior toward you.
 It takes a little more time and effort than being casual, but the enjoyment you can get out of it makes it worthwhile.
 Then, take a picture of yourself and send it to me!
 I will publish it here on the website along with your thoughts on the experiment.
 If you want to share your fashion challenge with your friends, post your pictures and findings on social media with the hashtag #FilmFashionFridays.
 Let’s make glamorous, vintage fashion popular again!